lsst-sitcom/sitcomtn-037/index.rst

 The Camera Diagnostic Cluster (CDC) is smaller in size than Antu but it has access to the pixel data a few seconds before any other compute resource.
 The Camera Diagnostic Cluster is located at the summit, meaning that even in the event of a network failure to the base or USDF, it can continue to function and support both the hardware and observers.
 For these reasons, we recommend that the Diagnostic Cluster be used to run the CVT and perform basic calculations to support camera health.
-These values will be published to DDS, and therefore the values will be archived in the EFD.
+These values will be sent to Sasquatch and recorded in the EFD.
 This allows tools such as LOVE and Bokeh Apps to be used for display when required.
 With the exception of displays developed and used by the CCS team to support camera operations, we recommend that the Camera Diagnostic Cluster not be used to generate, publish, or visualize plots.
 Where possible, this should be accomplished using the common toolsets (e.g., Bokeh).